NEP89: Universal neuroevolution potential for inorganic and organic materials across 89 elements: Results

 {\textbf{Evaluation of computational performance.}} Since the primary motivation for developing machine-learned interatomic potentials is to extend the spatiotemporal scales of ab initio calculations, computational efficiency, in terms of both memory usage and computational speed, is a crucial factor.
-As shown in \autoref{figure:MD-benchmark-performance}a--b, NEP89 consistently outperforms other foundation models in terms of speed and memory usage across a wide range of system sizes, using a 20-element high-entropy alloy as a representative example (see Methods for details).
+As shown in \autoref{figure:MD-benchmark-performance}a--b, NEP89 consistently outperforms other foundation models in terms of speed and memory usage across a wide range of system sizes, using a 20-element high-entropy alloy as a representative example (see `Computational performance evaluation' section in Methods for details).
 On the 24-GB RTX 4090 and 80-GB H800 GPUs considered here, NEP89 can simulate up to \num{8e6} atoms at a speed of \num{5e6} atom-steps per second and \num{1.5e7} atoms at a speed of \num{7e6} atom-steps per second, respectively.
 Overall, NEP89 extends the accessible spatiotemporal scale of atomistic simulations by at least three orders of magnitude compared to other foundation models, while maintaining competitive accuracy for both static properties (as shown above) and dynamic properties (as we will discuss next).
+In addition, NEP89 exhibits efficient multi-GPU scalability (\sautoref{fig:Speed_vs_gpu_count}).
+Benchmarks on water systems (\sautoref{fig:Compare_water_speed}) shows that NEP89 attains simulation speeds approaching those of empirical water potentials, substantially narrowing the performance gap between empirical potentials and foundation models.